-- Iatrogenic pneumothorax: this is a pneumothorax that occurs as a result of mechanical ventilation, which causes an imbalance in the air pressure around the lungs.
+- Latrogenic pneumothorax: this is a pneumothorax that occurs as a result of mechanical ventilation, which causes an imbalance in the air pressure around the lungs.

-- Tension pneumothorax: this is a pneumothorax (of any type) that leads to the heart and lungs not working properly.
+- Tension pneumothorax: this is a pneumothorax (of any type) that leads to the heart and lungs not working properly due to high pressure in the air around the lung.
 It is a medical emergency.

-Treatment will be guided by the type of pneumothorax and your symptoms, not by the size of the pneumothorax alone.
+Treatment will be guided by the type of pneumothorax and the symptoms, not by the size of the pneumothorax alone.

-If you don’t have any symptoms, and the pneumothorax is small, it might clear up on its own.
-You’ll probably have a repeat X-ray to check that it has cleared up.
-You might need medication if you’re in pain.
+If you do not have any symptoms, and the pneumothorax is small, it might clear up on its own.
+You will probably have a repeat x-ray to check that it has cleared up.
+You might need medicine if you are in pain.

-If you have a pneumothorax, it might be too dangerous to fly in an aeroplane.
+If you have a pneumothorax, you are at risk of having another one.
+See your doctor straight away if you develop symptoms.
+It might be too dangerous to fly in an aeroplane.
 Before you travel, you will need clearance from your doctor.
 You should never go diving if you’ve had a pneumothorax.

 If you have had a spontaneous pneumothorax (PSP or SSP) previously, you might need treatment to prevent it happening again.
-It’s a good idea to talk to a lung specialist to discuss your treatment and prevention options.
+It is a good idea to talk to a lung specialist to discuss your treatment and prevention options.

 Quitting smoking can reduce your risk of pneumothorax.